Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Lifting + -stable sections from divisors

-Moreover, $S$ is normal at every closed point $x \in X$ of residue characteristic $p>5$ even when $B$ does not have standard coefficients, if we assume that $X$ is $\bQ$-factorial. \end{corollary} \begin{proof} By replacing, $X$ by its completion at a closed point $x \in X$, we can assume that $X = \Spec R$ for a three-dimensional complete local domain $(R, \fram)$ of residual characteristic $p > 5$.
+Moreover, $S$ is normal at every closed point $x \in X$ of residue characteristic $p>5$ even when $B$ does not have standard coefficients, if we assume that $X$ is $\bQ$-factorial. \end{corollary} \begin{proof} Note first that since $(X, S+B)$ is plt, and since log resolutions exist for 3-dimensional excellent schemes see \autoref{subsec.ResolutionOfSings}, the completion of $(X, S+B)$ at any closed point is also plt.
+Hence replacing $X$ by its completion at a closed point $x \in X$, we may assume that $X = \Spec R$ for a three-dimensional complete local domain $(R, \fram)$ of residual characteristic $p > 5$.
 Here we used that the completion of a ring is faithfully flat, and normality descends under faithfully flat extensions.
 Notice that $X \to \Spec R$ is projective since it is the identity.
-Let $S^{\mathrm{N}} \to S$ be the normalization of $S$ and set $B_{S^{\mathrm{N}}}$ to be the different of $K_X + S + B$ along $S^{\mathrm{N}}$.
-By \cite[Lemma 4.8]{KollarKovacsSingularitiesBook} $(S^{\mathrm{N}}, B_{S^{\mathrm{N}}})$ is klt and so \autoref{thm.KLTSurfaceImpliesBCMReg} implies that $(S^{\mathrm{N}},B_{S^{\mathrm{N}}})$ is globally $\bigplus$-regular.
+Let $S^{\nm} \to S$ be the normalization of $S$ and set $B_{S^{\nm}}$ to be the different of $K_X + S + B$ along $S^{\nm}$.
+By \cite[Lemma 4.8]{KollarKovacsSingularitiesBook} $(S^{\nm}, B_{S^{\nm}})$ is klt and so \autoref{thm.KLTSurfaceImpliesBCMReg} implies that $(S^{\nm},B_{S^{\nm}})$ is globally $\bigplus$-regular.
 Hence $S$ is normal by \autoref{cor.IntegralityOfS}.

 The last part follows as $(X,S)$ is plt when $X$ is $\bQ$-factorial. \end{proof}